Bivariate least squares linear regression: towards a unified analytic formalism. II. Extreme structural models: An example of astronomical application

 An astronomical application performed in an earlier attempt (C11) with regard to functional models, shall be repeated here for extreme structural models.
-Related samples will be left unchanged but with the assumption of instrumental scatter negligible with respect to intrinsic scatter, as appropriate in the case under discussion.
+Accordingly, related samples will be left unchanged but with the additional assumptions: (i) the intrinsic scatter is dominant with respect to the instrumental scatter, and (ii) uncertainties mentioned in the parent papers and reported below are related to the intrinsic scatter.

-More specifically, the following samples related to the [O/H]-[Fe/H] relation shall be considered: RB09 (Rich and Boesgaard, 2009), $n=49$, heteroscedastic data; Fal09 (Fabbian et al., 2009), $n=44$, homoscedastic data with three different [O/H] determinations, namely LTE (standard local thermodynamical equilibrium for one-dimensional hydrostatic model atmospheres), SH0 (three-dimensional hydrostatic model atmospheres in absence of LTE with no account taken of the inelastic collisions via neutral H atoms, $S_{\rm H}=0)$, SH1 (three-dimensional hydrostatic model atmospheres in absence of LTE with due account taken of the inelastic collisions via neutral H atoms, $S_{\rm H}=1)$; Sal09 (Schmidt et al., 2009), $n=63$, heteroscedastic data.
+More specifically, the following samples related to the [O/H]-[Fe/H] relation shall be considered: RB09 (Rich and Boesgaard, 2009), $n=49$, heteroscedastic data; Fa09 (Fabbian et al., 2009), $n=44$, homoscedastic data with three different [O/H] determinations, namely LTE (standard local thermodynamical equilibrium for one-dimensional hydrostatic model atmospheres), SH0 (three-dimensional hydrostatic model atmospheres in absence of LTE with no account taken of the inelastic collisions via neutral H atoms, $S_{\rm H}=0)$, SH1 (three-dimensional hydrostatic model atmospheres in absence of LTE with due account taken of the inelastic collisions via neutral H atoms, $S_{\rm H}=1)$; Sa09 (Schmidt et al., 2009), $n=63$, heteroscedastic data.
 For further details refer to the parent paper (Caimmi, 2010).
+In any case, [Fe/H] and [O/H] are determined independently for each sample star.

-The [O/H]-[Fe/H] empirical relations are interpolated using the regression models, G, Y, X, O, R, B, for heteroscedastic data (FB09 and Sal09 samples) and Y, X, O, R, B, for homoscedastic data (Fal09 sample, cases LTE, SH0, SH1) and heteroscedastic data where intrinsic scatters are taken equal to related typical values, $\sigma_{\rm [Fe/H]}=0.15$, $\sigma_{\rm [O/H]}=0.15$, for both FB09 and Sal09 samples.
+The [O/H]-[Fe/H] empirical relations are interpolated using the regression models, G, Y, X, O, R, B, for heteroscedastic data (FB09 and Sa09 samples) and Y, X, O, R, B, for homoscedastic data (Fa09 sample, cases LTE, SH0, SH1) and heteroscedastic data where intrinsic scatters are taken equal to the typical uncertainties mentioned in the parent papers (FB09, Sa09), $\sigma_{\rm [Fe/H]}=0.15$, $\sigma_{\rm [O/H]}=0.15$, for both FB09 and Sa09 samples.
 Model G relates to a general case where the slope and intercept estimators are determined via Eqs.\,(\ref{eq:pccu}) and (\ref{eq:bar}), respectively.
 For further details refer to the parent papers (Y66; Y69; C11).
 Slope and intercept estimators together with related dispersion estimators are listed in Tables \ref{t:soga}, \ref{t:sogb}, and \ref{t:soa}, \ref{t:sob}, for heteroscedastic and homoscedastic data, respectively.

 Owing to high difficulties intrinsic to the determination of slope and intercept dispersion estimators for G models, related calculations were not performed, leaving only approximate expressions (Y66) and asymptotic formulae [Appendix \ref{a:Theta}, Eq.\,(\ref{eq:saFB4}) related to G models].